GSA/datagov-wptheme/README.md

 ##Submitting an Issue

 We use the [GitHub issue tracker](https://github.com/GSA/data.gov/issues) to track bugs and features.
 Before submitting a bug report or feature request, check to make sure it hasn't already been submitted.
-You can indicate support for an existing issue by voting it up.
 When submitting a bug report, please try to provide a screenshot that demonstrates the problem.

 If you've encountered a bug while working in your own developer environment or if you have more extensive technical details to provide, please consider linking to a [Gist](https://gist.github.com/) that includes the full error log and/or any details that may be necessary to reproduce the bug.